acedward/mip-erc7496-midnight-contracts/TOKEN-METADATA.md

 event under another name is `ignored`, which is not the same thing as rejected.

 ## Circuit cost
+> NOTE These values have been updated in the MIP

 The MIP fixes the bytes on the wire, not how a contract assembles them, and the assembly strategy dominates the proving cost.
 Measured with